MISSION AND VISION STATEMENTS

 The library participates in the New York State Employees’ Empire Plan health insurance.
 Full-time employees are entitled to individual health coverage.
 Family coverage is available and will be paid at the rate of 50% staff 50% library.
 If full-time employees elect to forego health insurance coverage with the library plan, they will be entitled to an annual payment of $1,200.

 All employees who regularly work at least twenty hours a week are entitled to participate in the library sponsored 403 (b) pension plan through TIAA/CREF.
 The library will match individual pension contributions up to 4% of salary.
-Employees who leave after fewer than five years of employment may take with them only the portion of the accrued pension that they contributed.
-Employees leaving after five years or more of employment and participation in the plan will take both their own contributions and the funds contributed by the library.
+Employees who leave after fewer than three years of employment may take with them only the portion of the accrued pension that they contributed.
+Employees leaving after three years or more of employment and participation in the plan will take both their own contributions and the funds contributed by the library.

 ABSENCE AND LATENESS